Health research ambassadors

 People in Health West of England (PHWE) has been working to adapt the ambassador model to the context of health research.
 The team at PHWE set up an initiative aimed at improving connections between researchers, organisations and underserved communities.

-We recruited three health research ambassadors in spring 2022.
-Since then, the ambassadors have been working with the team at PHWE to set up and deliver a series of workshops with women who are refugees or seeking asylum in the UK.
+As a pilot project, we recruited three Health Research Ambassadors in spring 2022.
+The ambassadors worked with the team at PHWE to set up and deliver a series of workshops with women who have experience of seeking asylum in the UK.

-The focus of these workshops has been to build good relationships and find out about the needs of these women in relation to their mental health and wellbeing.
-We have used a range of creative and practical strategies do this such as foraging, cooking, practicing Tai-Chi and playing games to learn about the role of a health research ambassador.
+The focus of these workshops was to build good relationships and find out about the needs of these women in relation to their mental health and wellbeing.
+We used a range of creative and practical strategies do this such as foraging, cooking, practicing Tai-Chi and playing games to explore wellbeing and mental health, and to learn about the role of a Health Research Ambassador.

 What next?